How To Clean A Computer

 Woman cleaning computer screen with cloth.

 Here's how to clean a computer.
-We do everything at our computers.
-We eat, we drink, we file our fingernails.
+We do everything at our computers: we eat, we drink, and we file our fingernails.

-Occasionally, we will dust the monitor.
-And sometimes, if we're very, very good, we will wipe off the keyboard keys.
+Occasionally, we dust the monitor.
+And sometimes, if we're very good, we wipe off the keyboard keys.

 If you're thinking, "What's the big deal about computer cleaning?
 Just spray it with a window product, right?"
 Wrong, laptop killer.
 Never spray anything directly onto a computer screen.